 2. Refiner: Best for SaaS Teams Running Targeted Micro-Surveys

-The segmentation engine is where Refiner earns its reputation.
+The targeting precision is what Refiner is known for.
+SaaS product teams use it to ask one sharp question at exactly the right lifecycle stage.
+The segmentation engine is built specifically for that use case.
 You can target users by plan type, feature usage, login frequency, lifecycle stage, custom traits, and in-app events, all without touching the backend beyond the initial SDK setup.
 A team running NPS at 30 days post-onboarding, CSAT after a feature interaction, and churn reason surveys on downgrade intent can configure all three independently with different audience rules and response handling.

 Analytics are clean and focused.
 You get response breakdowns, sentiment trend lines, NPS movement over time, and user-level attributes attached to each response.
 It integrates with HubSpot, Intercom, Segment, Amplitude, and Slack.
 For SaaS companies that already have a product analytics stack, Refiner connects survey responses to product usage data without much effort.